-At the absolute least, it's very important for you to have a valid driver's license, your car registration, and valid proof of auto insurance with you.
+At the absolute least, you need to have a valid driver's license, your car registration, and valid proof of auto insurance with you.

-Before loading up the car, ensure those documents and any others required by law are up-to-date and with you at all times during your road trip.
+Before loading up the car, ensure those documents and any others required by law are up-to-date and with you during your road trip.

-You also need to be aware of any laws that may differ when it comes to speed limits and the wearing of seat belts.
+You also need to be aware of any laws that may differ regarding speed limits and the wearing of seat belts.

-The moment you drive from one thoroughfare to another, your immediate instinct should be to start looking for speed limit postings and other important road signs.
+When you drive from one thoroughfare to another, your immediate instinct should be to start looking for speed limit postings and other vital road signs.

-Seat belt laws have evolved to the point of being mandatory in most states, but it doesn't hurt to review the requirements in states you'll be driving.
+Seat belt laws have become mandatory in most states, but it doesn't hurt to review the requirements in the states you'll be driving.